-Get Skip the Line/Fast Track tickets: Getting a Skip the Line ticket ensures that you can avoid having to wait in the long queues outside the museum.
-Once you've got your tickets in hand, you can avoid the line of ticket buyers, and head straight into the museum.
+Buy Tickets Online: This seemingly simple step is what has the largest impact on your waiting time at Casa Batlló.
+Buying tickets online ensures that you avoid having to wait in the long ticket queues outside the museum.
+With your online tickets in hand, you can avoid the line of ticket buyers, and head straight into the museum.

 Get a City Pass: City Passes give you access to some of the most iconic landmarks in Barcelona.
 Among the many benefits of this card, is the skip the line access into most monuments and museums.
 For example, the iVenture Barcelona Flexi Pass is a cashless city pass that can be booked a day in advance and has a validity of seven days from the date of purchase, and will also let you get fast track entry into Casa Batlló.

 Visit at the Right Time: Barcelona attracts tourists in large numbers all year round throughout the year.
 If you want to avoid the crowds, plan a visit during the months of January and February, when it’s colder and less crowded.
 But if you happen to be in the city during the peak tourist season, visit Casa Batlló early in the morning, in the afternoon (during siesta time) or late at night to easily navigate the building and marvel at its beauty.